快猫短视频

 Hepatic adenoma

-Using certain drugs may increase the risk of getting these tumors.
+These tumors are more common in women than in men.
 Women have a higher chance of having one of these tumors if they take birth control pills, although this is rare.
 Men who use anabolic steroids may also develop these tumors.
 Adenomas may shrink when these drugs are stopped.

 Focal nodular hyperplasia

 Focal nodular hyperplasia (FNH) is a tumor-like growth made up of several cell types (hepatocytes, bile duct cells, and connective tissue cells).
 Although FNH tumors are benign, they might cause symptoms.
-It can be hard to tell them apart from true liver cancers and doctors sometimes remove them when the diagnosis is unclear.
+It can be hard to tell them apart from true liver cancers, so doctors sometimes remove them when the diagnosis is unclear.
+FNH tumors are more common in women than in men.

 American Cancer Society Emails